jvanheld/stat1/STAT1_CMB.md

 Applications to biology will include:

-- pattern matching and alignment of genomic sequences,
+- pattern matching
+- alignment of next generation sequencing (NGS) short reads on a reference genome
+- annotation of open reading frames (ORFs) in a genome
-- functional enrichment analysis,
+- functional enrichment analysis
-- detection of differentially expressed genes.
+- detection of differentially expressed genes

 ### 2019 calendar